-Erika Banerji was born in Assam and educated in New Delhi, Warwick and London.
+Erika Banerji was born in Assam to Bengali parents.
+She was educated in New Delhi and London.
 She began writing at an early age winning prizes for her short stories and essays in both English and Hindi.
 Her love of English literature brought her to England in the early nineties after which she researched widely in the field of nineteenth century Indian women writers who wrote in English.

 She has a PhD in English Literature.